 A laser device achieves its spectacular light through very careful construction.
 Precision engineering creates a cavity in which the desired light energy is harnessed and out-of-step errants are discarded.
 Only the disciplined, aligned photons are allowed to pass and contribute to the emerging laser beam.
 Moreover, the same in-step photons encourage others to the same; they energise the material in the cavity to create photons with the same energy profile as their own

 For your business to lase, your management team needs to create a similar cavity; an ethos and focus that brings everyone together and ensures that all the activity is focused on a singular aim of coherent and efficient business growth.
 Meandering staff dissipate everyone’s energy and need to be brought into line or discarded.
 Off-message tasks need to be quashed; mission creep needs to be avoided like the plague.

 However, if you succeed in getting your business processes and working environment right in the early stages, everything can fall into place so that one action reinforces the next and scale-up becomes easier.
 As an entrepreneur, you’ll know when your business is lasing because rapid growth will appear unstoppable and everyone around you will be marching enthusiastically toward the same goal that you outlined in your vision, with an energy that seems unquenchable.

-Startup as you mean to go on is due to be published in 2017.
+Start to Exit is due to be published in 2017..